Discounted membership available for those in developing and underdeveloped countries, as identified by the World Bank.

 To better serve professionals and graduate students* from all technical and economic sectors of the ceramics and glass community, individuals working or studying in developing countries are eligible for electronic membership at 50% off the regular annual dues.

 Electronic membership enables electronic access to ACerS products and services, including scientific journals, The ACerS Bulletin, Bulletin Archives Online, webinars, and all other members-only electronic content.
-Electronic members do not receive printed publications and are not eligible to vote.
+Electronic members do not receive printed publications.

 Electronic membership enables ceramic and glass professionals and students to connect with colleagues from around the world.
 Eligible countries are based on those defined as Low-Income or Lower-Middle-Income Economies by the World Bank.
 Click here for a list of qualifying countries.